 F. Parking of utility trailers or boats or any pulled conveyance on University property is prohibited.

 G. Disabled vehicles must be reported immediately to the University Police.

 H. Major repairs and/or oil changes are not allowed on campus.

 I. Pedestrians have the right-of-way over motor vehicles when crossing the street in areas marked as pedestrian crossings.

 J. All persons riding in vehicles must be seated and are reminded to wear seat belts.

 K. All types of skates and skateboards are prohibited inside buildings and on sidewalks on campus.

-**Louisiana State University in Shreveport reserves the right to change any or all of these regulations as necessary.
-All changes will be published on the university's website and in the student newspaper, the Almagest.
+Louisiana State University in Shreveport reserves the right to change any or all of these regulations as necessary.
+All changes will be published in the University newspaper, The Almagest, and notification will be sent out through campus email.